 Model Risk consists of quantitative professionals who perform an independent review, validation and approval of our models.
 This review includes an analysis of the model documentation, independent testing, an assessment of the appropriateness of the methodology used, and verification of compliance with model development and implementation standards.

-All existing models are reviewed on an annual basis, and new models or significant changes to models are approved prior to implementation.
+We regularly refine and enhance our models to reflect changes in market or economic conditions and our business mix.
+All models are reviewed on an annual basis, and new models or significant changes to existing models and their assumptions are approved prior to implementation.
 The model validation process incorporates a review of models and trade and risk parameters across a broad range of scenarios (including extreme conditions) in order to critically evaluate and verify:

-- The model's conceptual soundness, including the reasonableness of model assumptions, and suitability for intended use; - The testing strategy utilized by the model developers to ensure that the models function as intended; - The suitability of the calculation techniques incorporated in the model; - The model's accuracy in reflecting the characteristics of the related product and its significant risks; - The model's consistency with models for similar products; and - The model's sensitivity to input parameters and assumptions.
+- The model's conceptual soundness, including the reasonableness of model assumptions, and suitability for intended use: - The testing strategy utilized by the model developers to ensure that the models function as intended; - The suitability of the calculation techniques incorporated in the model: - The model's accuracy in reflecting the characteristics of the related product and its significant risks; - The model's consistency with models for similar products; and - The model's sensitivity to input parameters and assumptions.

-For more information regarding the use of models within these areas, see "Critical Accounting Policies - Fair Value - Review of Valuation Models," "Risk Management - Liquidity Risk Management," "Risk Management - Market Risk Management," "Risk Management - Credit Risk Management" and "Risk Management - Operational Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q and "Credit Risk," "Market Risk," and "Operational Risk" in this document.
+For more information regarding the use of models within these areas, see "Critical Accounting Policies - Fair Value - Review of Valuation Models," "Risk Management - Liquidity Risk Management," "Risk Management - Market Risk Management," "Risk Management - Credit Risk Management" and "Risk Management - Operational Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2019 Form 10-K and "Credit Risk," "Market Risk," and "Operational Risk" in this document.